 Before 14 weeks’ gestation , please contact your GP or the Out of Hours Service (via 111).

-Visiting times on the Delivery Suite are 2pm-4pm and 6pm-8pm, although if you are in labour we would advise you to restrict visitors to your birth partners (a maximum of two), who can stay with you throughout.
+Visiting hours are 3-8pm for antenatal patients.
+In labour we would advise you to restrict visitors to your birth partners (a maximum of two), who can stay with you throughout.